lw8192/Red-Team-Rising/Enumeration/ReadMe.md

 ### UDP Port 161, 162: SNMP
 Simple Network Management Protcol: used to monitor different devices in a network.
 MIB: Management Information Base.
 Stores device information.
 Object Identifier: idenitifes a specific object (or category) of data in a MIB.
 OID info can be found here: http://oid-info.com/index.htm
 SNMP versions:
 SNMPv1 /2 / 2c:  the authentication is based on a string (community string), data travels in plain-text.
 SNMPv3: uses username / password and community string.
 Data is encrypted.
 Public (RO) and private (RW) are default community strings.
 If you know a valid community string you can use snmpwalk or snmp-check to access the MIB and query an OID.
 Community strings are RO (read only) or RW (Read write).
 Actions that can be taken depend on the type of string.
 SNMP has data on: network interfaces (ipv4 and ipv6 adresses), usernames, uptime, server / OS version, processes running.
-It can be used to c
-If

 SNMP Walk: